sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 8. Copy the `docker login` command that was returned, paste it into a terminal, and run the command.

-9. Get a Security Token Service
+9. Get a Security Token Service:

 	Run the command `aws sts get-caller-identity`